 Know What to Expect

-Sometimes, undergoing an unfamiliar medical procedure can turn out to be a tense, upsetting, or even frightening experience.
-With a little preparation, however, you can help ensure that your lab test is as quick, painless, and accurate as possible.
-Emotional distress is more likely when your experience with a medical procedure does not match your expectations.
+Undergoing an unfamiliar medical procedure can be stressful when your experience does not match your expectations.
 Knowing what will happen is a good way to maintain composure.

-Understanding why a medical test has been ordered can improve your attitude and preparation for the test.
+Understanding why a lab test has been ordered can improve your attitude and preparation for the test.
 Being well prepared also helps you feel more relaxed and in control of the situation.
-Ask your health care provider to explain the reasons for your test and how the test will be conducted, and what he or she expects to learn from it.
+Ask your healthcare practitioner to explain the reasons for your test, how the test will be conducted, and what he or she expects to learn from it.
 Here are some questions to ask: